-The National Center is pleased to release the Child Death Scene Investigation Learning Series, a 10-module series touching on diverse aspects of death scene investigation (DSI), with a special focus on sudden and unexplained deaths.
-View a one page summary here.
+The National Center is pleased to release the Death Scene Investigation Learning Series, a 12-module series touching on different aspects of death scene investigation (DSI), with a special focus on sudden and unexplained deaths.

 The series is for interdisciplinary professionals who either conduct investigations or who use the information collected in investigations for community-level response, child death review, fetal and infant mortality review, or other important agency functions.

-Continuing education credits will be available for diverse professionals, including:
+Continuing education credits will be available for different professionals, including:

 • Physician AMA PRA Category 1 Credits™ *